thillRobot/seam_detection/README.md

  - `cad_cloud` - convert .ply file into .pcd file using pcl
  - `cad_cloud_bulk` - convert directory of .ply files into .pcd files using pcl
  - `rotate_cloud` - apply homogenous transformation to pointcloud using pcl
+ - `filter_cloud` - apply series of filters to point cloud, includes clustering and clutster matching
- - `scan1cloud` - generate pointclouds from lidar scans and poses (node missing from repo, coming back soon)
+ - `scan2cloud` - generate pointclouds from lidar scans and poses (node missing from repo, coming back soon)

 #### Development Nodes